Red Light Therapy for Teeth and Gums: Your Key to Better Oral Health?

 Rouge offers a wide range of red light therapy panels at varying sizes and price points, so you can tailor your purchase to your specific needs.
-If tooth and gum health is your main concern, you may benefit from a smaller panel, such as the Rouge Tabletop or even the Rouge Nano.
+If tooth and gum health is your main concern, you may benefit from a smaller panel, such as the Rouge Tabletop.
 However, oral health is but one of the dozens of clinically-proven benefits of red light therapy.
 Some of these include:

 - Skin rejuvenation;

 - Mental health and depression;

 - Sleep disturbances;

 Rouge offers both full- and half-body panels, such as the Rouge Ultimate, the Rouge Pro, as well as the midsize Rouge Essential for larger targeted areas, so you can achieve improvements in a number of areas at once.
 And here’s a welcome bonus: many of our clients who purchase a panel for specific issues such as pain management report seeing favorable changes in unexpected ways, like brighter, firmer skin, or improved sleep.
 What surprise benefits will your red light therapy treatment uncover?